leo6159/TrainingLeo/README.md

 My own Training code

-''include any type of code, like js, java, python ...''
+include any type of code, like js, java, python ...

 2012-8-28